Singularity Prep Guide

 So you're looking at using MGs or RFs to put these down.
 You can use either, but RFs are more consistent.
 To add to that, since EN most likely won't get the AP update before Singularity drops, +FP RFs like Lee Enfield are better to use. +RoF will be losing a fair bit of damage to the armour.

-These are the Military version of Guards.
-They're essentially the same, but Aegises have more HP.
+These are the Military version of the Aegis.
+They're essentially the same as the SF one.

 Mines.
 That sums up a Dactyl.
 These guys are lightly armoured units that will rush you in attempts to lay mines down on your side of the field.
 They'll run under your T-Doll's feet and pass them entirely to lay even more mines.
 They won't cause you to lose if they get all the way past all your T-Dolls, so don't worry about that.
 However, you do have to worry about those mines if they somehow don't die immediately.
 Which they should.
 They're really fucking weak.